learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Objectives
 You will be able to:
-* Introduce Statsmodels for multiple regression
+* Use statsmodels to fit a multiple linear regression model
-* Present alternatives for running regression in Scikit-Learn
+* Evaluate a linear regression model by using statistical performance metrics pertaining to overall model and specific parameters

 ## Statsmodels for multiple linear regression

-This lesson will be more of a code-along, where you'll walk through a multiple linear regression model using both Statsmodels and Scikit-Learn.
+This lesson will be more of a code-along, where you'll walk through a multiple linear regression model using both statsmodels and scikit-learn.

 Recall the initial regression model presented.
 It determines a line of best fit by minimizing the sum of squares of the errors between the models predictions and the actual data.
 In algebra and statistics classes, this is often limited to the simple 2 variable case of $y=mx+b$, but this process can be generalized to use multiple predictive variables.

 ## Auto-mpg data

 The code below reiterates the steps you've seen before:
-* creating dummy variables for each categorical feature
+* Creating dummy variables for each categorical feature
-* log-transforming select continuous predictors
+* Log-transforming select continuous predictors

 ```python